Dragon Ball Z: Broly – The Legendary Super Saiyan

-The antagonist Broly was created by Takao Koyama and was designed by series creator Akira Toriyama.
+Broly was created by Takao Koyama and was designed by series creator Akira Toriyama.
 This film is the first of three titular films featuring the character, followed by Broly – Second Coming and Bio-Broly in 1994.
 The character also appeared in Dragon Ball Z: The Real 4-D at Super Tenkaichi Budokai, a cinematic attraction at Universal Studios Japan in 2017.

-In 2018, a reboot film titled Dragon Ball Super: Broly was released and served as a retelling of Broly's origins and character arc, taking place after the conclusion of the Dragon Ball Super anime.
+In 2018, a reboot film titled Dragon Ball Super: Broly was released and served as a retelling of Broly's origins and character arc, taking place after the conclusion of the Dragon Ball Super television series.

 Plot

 King Kai senses the destruction of the south galaxy by a Super Saiyan and realizes that the north galaxy will be targeted next.
-He telepathically contacts Goku who begins tracking the Super Saiyan's energy.
+He telepathically contacts Goku, who begins tracking the Super Saiyan's energy.

-On Earth, a spaceship interrupts a picnic and army of humanoid alien soldiers greet Vegeta as their king.
-Their leader is revealed to be Saiyan named Paragus who claims that he has created a New Planet Vegeta and wishes for Vegeta to assume the Saiyan throne.
+On Earth, a spaceship interrupts a picnic, and an army of humanoid alien soldiers greet Vegeta.
+Their leader is revealed to be a Saiyan named Paragus who claims that he has created a new Saiyan planet and wishes for Vegeta to assume the throne.
 Vegeta agrees after Paragus tells him that the "Legendary Super Saiyan" is running rampant throughout the galaxy and must be stopped.
-Gohan, Future Trunks, Krillin, Master Roshi, and Oolong accompany Vegeta onto the ship.
+Gohan, Future Trunks, Krillin, Master Roshi and Oolong accompany Vegeta onto the ship.

-On New Vegeta, Vegeta meets Paragus' son, Broly, who joins him in tracking the Super Saiyan on other planets.
-Gohan, Trunks, and Krillin explore New Vegeta and discover that it is uninhabited except for the alien slaves who reveal that a Super Saiyan obliterated their civilization.
-The slave masters begin to abuse them but they are defended by Gohan and Krillin.
-Goku arrives and is greeted by Paragus, who invites them to dinner at the palace.
-Broly appears agitated at the mere sight of Goku.
-Paragus calms his son by using a device on his bracelet that syncs to Broly's headband.
-Despite this, Broly attacks Goku in the middle of the night requiring Paragus to calm his son once again.
-Goku suspects that Broly is a Super Saiyan and Paragus contemplates the mind-control device and suspects that it is malfunctioning due to Broly responding aggressively to Goku.
-Paragus theorizes that Broly's violent Saiyan instincts are awakening as a result of Goku's power, then remembers they were born on the same day in an attempt to explain their fated encounter after all these years.
+On New Vegeta, Vegeta meets Paragus's son, Broly, who joins him in tracking the Super Saiyan.
+Gohan, Trunks, and Krillin explore New Vegeta and discover that it is uninhabited except for alien slaves who reveal that a Super Saiyan destroyed their civilization.
+The masters begin to abuse them, but are fended off by Gohan and Krillin.
+Goku arrives and is greeted by Paragus, who recognizes him as Bardock's son and invites them to dinner at the palace.
+Broly is agitated at the mere sight and presence of Goku.
+Paragus controls his son by using a device on his bracelet that syncs to Broly's headband.
+Despite this, Broly attacks Goku at night, requiring Paragus to calm him.
+Goku suspects that Broly is the Super Saiyan, and Paragus contemplates the mind-control device and suspects that it is malfunctioning due to Broly responding aggressively to Goku.
+Paragus theorizes that Broly's violent Saiyan instincts are awakening due to Goku's power, then remembers they were born on the same day in an attempt to explain their fated encounter after all these years.